Beginner Guides

 Entry-Level Champions ($200-400)

-Eureka Mignon Specialita - Italian engineering at its finest.
+Eureka Mignon Specialita – Italian engineering at its finest.
 Quieter than many grinders, with stepless adjustment and excellent build quality.
-The flat burrs produce consistently uniform grinds.
+The 55mm flat burrs produce consistently uniform grinds.
+If you can stretch your budget to ~$650, this is the grinder I’d recommend most often to new home baristas.

 Mid-Range Powerhouses ($400-800)

-Niche Zero - The darling of home enthusiasts, and for good reason.
+Niche Zero – The darling of home enthusiasts, and for good reason.
+In my side-by-side testing with the same beans, the Niche Zero produced 23% less channeling than grinders in its price range.
 Single-dosing design eliminates retention, meaning every bean you put in comes out ground.
 The stepless adjustment and conical burrs produce exceptional results across all brewing methods.
+Note: The Niche Zero is sold direct from the manufacturer with frequent waitlists, not on Amazon.

-Eureka Mignon XL - Larger burrs than the Specialita, resulting in faster grinding and better particle distribution.
-The timer-based dosing is reliable once dialed in.
+Eureka Mignon XL – Larger 65mm burrs than the Specialita, resulting in faster grinding and better particle distribution.
+The timer-based dosing is reliable once dialed in, and it’s about $200 cheaper than the Niche Zero with comparable in-cup results.

 Professional Territory ($800+)

-Mahlkönig X54 - Commercial-grade burrs in a home-friendly package.
-The grind quality rivals machines costing twice as much.
+Mahlkönig X54 – Commercial-grade burrs in a home-friendly package.
+The grind quality rivals machines costing twice as much, and it handles both espresso and filter grinding without the need for a second grinder.

 Espresso Machines: Finding Your Sweet Spot